 Smart TMS : London City

-*** Our London City clinic is due to open on Monday 28th Sept.
+*** Our London City clinic is now open and we are treating new and existing patients.
 Treatment slots will be available Mondays, Tuesdays and Wednesdays from 10am to 2pm.
 Please contact us for more information. ***

 Following the success of our South Kensington based clinic, the impact of Smart TMS in our capital city is clear.
 Lives are becoming ever more stressful and mental health diagnoses are on the rise.